 November 2003 - The International Atomic Energy Agency reports that Iran has been secretly manufacturing small amounts of uranium and plutonium for two decades.

-June 12, 2009 - In a highly controversial election, Mahmoud Ahmadinejad is announced the winner of the presidential election with 62.63 percent of the vote according to Iranian government sources.
-His nearest rival, Mir Hossein Moussavi receives 33.75 percent of the votes.
+June 12, 2009 - In a highly controversial election, Mahmoud Ahmadinejad wins re-election with 62.63% of the vote, according to Iranian government sources.
+His nearest rival, Mir Hossein Moussavi, receives 33.75% of the vote.

 June 30, 2009 - Despite widespread unrest the re-election of Mahmoud Ahmadinejad is formally certified by the Council of Guardians.

 August 5, 2009 - Ahmadinejad is sworn-in for a second term.